 In the 16th century, the bishops of Orléans doubled the section of the castle that was built in the 13th century on its east side and raised a big entrance tower with a drawbridge for pedestrians.
 This newly added building was flanked by a small octagonal tower containing a spiral staircase.

 From the time of the Wars of Religion to the beginning of the 18th century, the castle was abandoned.

 In the 18th century, Fleuriau d’Armenonville (Bishop of Orléans from 1716 to 1733) wished to make Meung castle one of his residences.
-He added to the 13th century section of the castle a symmetrical façade on the rear opening onto the gardens.
+He added to the 13th-century section of the castle an asymmetrical façade on the rear opening onto the gardens.
 The new pink-coloured façade was redesigned in Classical style.
-He reorganised the central part of the main building to lay out a main courtyard (Cour d’Honneur).
+He reorganised the central part of the main building to layout the main courtyard (Cour d’Honneur).
 He softened the aggressive look of the flanked towers by removing their machicolation.